peterhinch/micropython-async/v3/docs/EVENTS.md

 Constructor mandatory args:
  * `rowpins` A list or tuple of initialised output pins.
  * `colpins` A list or tuple of initialised input pins (pulled down).

 Constructor optional keyword only args:
  * `buffer=bytearray(10)` Keyboard buffer.
  * `db_delay=50` Debounce delay in ms.

+ Magic method:
+ * `__getitem__(self, scan_code)` Return the state of a given pin.
+Enables code that causes actions after a button press, for example on release or auto-repeat while pressed.

 The `Keyboard` class is subclassed from [Ringbuf queue](./EVENTS.md#7-ringbuf-queue) enabling scan codes to be retrieved with an asynchronous iterator.